Introduction

 • Supplementary pension agreement

-The commitment related to supplementary pension provision is covered by a secured bank deposit.
+The commitment related to supplementary pension provision is covered by means of a securities-fund-based savings scheme.
 Only the CEO is included in this agreement today.

 • Contractual early retirement pension (AFP)